Sending more labels in one batch (Session print)

 - You cannot use NiceCommands SETDATABASE and SETTABLE within a session

-- If you use actions Set printer or Use label, the session print can only start if the value of the action doesn't change (the printer name or label name remains the same).
-If the value changes, the existing session will end and another session will start causing two (or more) print files sent to the printer.
+- If you use actions Set printer or Open label, the session print can only start if the value of the action doesn't change (the printer name or label name remains the same).
+If the value changes, the existing session ends, and another session starts causing two (or more) print files sent to the printer.

-For example, to print all selected records from a table in a NiceForm application, the Print button would have the following actions defined:
+For example, to print all selected records from a table in PowerForms, the Print button has the following actions defined:

 For every record in a table

-Make sure the actions are nested within one another.
+Make sure the actions are nested.
 Open label is in the 1st level, Set printer and For every record in a table in the 2nd level, and Print label in the 3rd label (nested below For every record in a table).

 If you use NiceLabel's command files (e.g. .JOB, and similar), you can force session printing using commands SESSIONSTART, SESSIONPRINT, SESSIONEND.
 The same rules as mentioned above apply.
-See NiceLabel Pro help for more information.
+See NiceLabel Pro & PowerForms user guide for more information.

-If you use the print engine from NiceLabel SDK, you can force session printing using commands LabelSessionStart, LabelSessionPrint, LabelSessionEnd.
+If you use the print engine from NiceLabel .NET AP, you can force session printing using commands LabelSessionStart, LabelSessionPrint, LabelSessionEnd.
 The same rules as mentioned above apply.
 See NiceLabel Programming Guide for more information.